Environment Variables

 Environment variables are great if you want to seperate multiple environments and store information securely.
 For example if you have a staging and a production environment and each environment has a different database, it makes sense to store the database credentials as environment variables and access them from your source code.
 This way you don't have hard-coded credentials and the source code stays the same.

-New environment variables can be added by navigating to your application, clicking on the Settings tab and scrolling down a bit to the environment variables section.
+These are the default.
+They're available to every process of the application at runtime and, if you mark them as build-time, also during the image build.
+New variables can be added by navigating to your application, clicking on the Settings tab and scrolling down to the environment variables section.